 How to Choose the Right Paddle for you?

-Weight: The #1 most important buying factor in this range is weight.
+Weight: The #1 most important buying factor in this range is the weight.

 Heavier paddles give you extra power, that will add a boost to your shots – especially long drives from the baseline and your serve.